-The earliest road to liberation which is still discernible in the texts, esp. in the Āyāraṅga, is a direct response to the idea that suffering is the result of activity.
-The evil effects of activity are avoided by renouncing activity.
-In this way no new karman is bound by the soul, and karman that had already been bound is destroyed, as the Uttarajjhayana (29.37/1139) explains.
-Renouncing activity is done in a most radical way, culminating in motionlessness until death.
-Motionlessness of the mind is but one aspect of this, which receives but little attention in the old texts.
-One early passage (Uttarajjhayana 29.72/1174) speaks of 'pure meditation' (sukkajjhāna / Skt. śukla dhyāna), which is entered when less than the time of a muhūrta is left of life.
-In this pure meditation only subtle activity remains initially; then - after the activities of mind, speech and body, including breathing, have been stopped - the monk is in pure meditation in which all activity has been cut off, and in which the last remains of karman are being destroyed.
-The ninth (or eighth) chapter of Āyāraṅga I indicates that meditation (jhāna / Skt. dhyāna) was not confined to the last moments before death.
+muhūrta is left of life.3 In this 'pure meditation' only subtle activity remains initially; then - after the activities of mind, speech and body, including breathing, have been stopped - the monk is in 'pure meditation' in which all activity has been cut off, and in which the last remains of karma are being destroyed.
+The ninth (sometimes considered the eighth) chapter of $\bar{A}y\bar{a}ranga$ I indicates that meditation (jhāņa / Skt. dhyāna) was not confined to the last moments before death.
 Mahāvīra is here said to meditate 'day and night'.
 He is also said to meditate on objects in the external world.

-Besides these few early passages there are more extensive descriptions in later classificatory texts.
-The nature of these texts brought it about that everything that can be covered by the term jhāṇa (Skt. dhyāna) is here enumerated.
-This is much more than 'meditation' alone; also 'thinking' is covered by this term.
-The resulting enumeration contains four types of dhyāna: (i) afflicted (aṭṭa/ Skt. ārta), (ii) wrathful (rodda/ Skt. raudra), (iii) pious (dhamma/ Skt. dharmya), (iv) pure (sukka/ Skt. śukla).
-They are described as follows in the [152] Ṭhāṇaṅga (4.1.61-72/247), and almost identically in the Viyāhapaṇṇatti and Uvavāiya:
+Beside these few early passages there are more extensive descriptions in later classificatory (but still canonical) texts.
+These texts enumerate how many kinds of this or that chosen item there are.
+In conformity with this goal, they enumerate everything that can be covered by the term jhāņa (Skt. dhyāna).
+This is much more than 'meditation' alone; also 'thinking' or mental activity in general is covered.4 The resulting enumeration contains four types of dhyāna: (i) afflicted (aṭṭa / Skt. ārta), (ii) wrathful (rodda / Skt. raudra), (iii) pious (dhamma / Skt. dharmya), (iv) pure (sukka / Skt. śukla).
+They are described as follows in the Ţhāṇaṅga (4.1.61-72/247), and almost identically in the Viyāhapaṇṇatti and Uvavāiya: